3ngthrust/calculate-chart-success-2/README.md

 ![](https://raw.githubusercontent.com/3ngthrust/calculate-chart-success-2/master/Chart_Success_of_Max_Martin.png)

 The added values for this example can be seen in 'Max_Martin_Output_10-12-17'.
 The output seems accurate.
-Of course errors are still possible since song titles and artist names can be similar and a fuzzy string comparison is used.
+Of course errors are still possible since song titles and artist names can be similar.